shrideio/shoebox/src/ci/README.md

         $ curl http://localhost:9080/api/hello
         ```

+        If the expected output is shown you can remove the container using the following command:

+        ```
+        $ docker rm -f [CONTAINER_ID]
+        ```

-        If the expected output is not shown, consult with the troubleshooting section further for investigating the issue in detail.
+        otherwise, consult with the troubleshooting section further for investigating the issue in detail.

-      - If the build is failed (red (X) icon), open and inspect the build log for troubleshooting.
+      - If the build failed (red (X) icon), open and inspect the build log for troubleshooting.
 The build-log can be accessed by clicking on the build record.
 If the failure cannot be inferred from the logs, check the troubleshooting section further for investigating the issue in detail.

 ### Build failures troubleshooting